MichaelLin3333/Webcame-Based-Recycling-Identifier/README.md

 ---

-By following these detailed steps, your club members can create a fully functional AI-powered recycling identifier while learning key concepts in web development, image processing, and AI model integration.
 This project is not only a valuable learning experience but also serves a meaningful purpose for Earth Day.
 Happy coding!